bro-kaizen/bro-kaizen.github.io/source/_posts/2014-12-15-on-competence-in-womanizing.markdown

 categories: [womanizing, college advice]
 ---

-There are many reasons to become a competent womanizer, not least among which is the fact that you are biologically programmed for sex and therefore that the pursuit of women is axiomatically interesting.
-But there are also some other handy side benefits associated with the attainment of philandering nirvana.
+There are many reasons to become a competent womanizer, not least among which is the fact that you are biologically programmed for sex and therefore that the pursuit of women is inherently interesting.
+But philandering nirvana also brings some handy side benefits, of which more below.

 <!--more-->